cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 ![SSL/TLS can be used for both Cloudflare to user, and origin server to Cloudflare security.](/images/reference-architecture/security/security-ref-arch-14.svg)

-Edge certificates are the ones that Cloudflare presents to clients visiting the customer’s website or application.
+Edge certificates are presented to clients visiting the customer’s website or application.
 Origin certificates guarantee the security and authentication on the other side of the network, between Cloudflare and the origin server of the customer's website or application.
 [SSL/TLS encryption modes](/ssl/origin-configuration/ssl-modes/) control whether and how Cloudflare will use both these certificates, and you can choose between different modes.

 Customers can also enable [mutual Transport Layer Security (mTLS)](/ssl/client-certificates/enable-mtls/) for hostnames and API endpoints to bolster security for authentication, enforcing that only devices with valid certificates can gain access.
 Additional security features like [Authenticated Origin Pulls](/ssl/origin-configuration/authenticated-origin-pull/) can be configured to help ensure requests to the origin server come from the Cloudflare network.
 [Keyless SSL](/ssl/keyless-ssl/) allows security-conscious clients to upload their own custom certificates and benefit from Cloudflare, but without exposing their TLS private keys.
 With [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/), customers can also issue and validate certificates for their own customers.